nichiesystems/uswdocs/src/faq/android/ru/management/how-to-restore-wallet.md

 Additional points to keep in mind:
 - For Bitcoin, Bitcoin Cash and Litecoin, the user is also expected to indicate the address type for the selected coin.
 More information about these are available in the Bitcoin section below.
 - When restoring Zcash wallets, users can optionally indicate the wallet birthday height parameter and significantly speed up the wallet synchronization process with the blockchain.
-- Privacy sensitive power users should be also aware that by default Unstoppable synchronizes wallets being restored via 3rd party API server.
+- Privacy sensitive power users should be also aware that by default Scurdex synchronizes wallets being restored via 3rd party API server.
 This was done only once during the wallet restore.
 While this method is significantly faster it's generally considered less private.
 Those looking to synchronize the wallet with the blockchain in a decentralized manner can choose to restore 'via Blockchain' which operates in a more private manner but is likely to take a few hours.